jason-c-daniels/jason-c-daniels.net/general/_posts/2022-12-18-twitter-implosion.md

 <sup>*</sup> _$44 billion was about $30 billion more than Twitter was valued at at the time
 of the offer.
 It was not a prudent offer to make._

-### The problems
+### The Problems

 His handling of it is as chaotic as it gets.
 He rewrites the rules, and creates havoc almost every single day either through what he's doing in his management attempts or by what he's tweeting.

 It manifests in some of the following ways:
-* Firing half the people, because.
-No really, there was no rhyme or reason to it.
+* Firing half the people, just because. _No really, there was no rhyme or reason to it._
 * Firing people who didn't swear their loyalty.
 * Rehiring some of those people, then firing them again.
 * Firing more people for... no apparent reason.
 (The Safety Team)
 * Taunting users, namely the press.
-* Tweeting out obvious neo-nazi dog whistles.
 * Making transphobic statements about his own child.
 * Letting literal neo-Nazis back on Twitter.
 (This was part of one tantrum.)
+* Tweeting out obvious neo-nazi dog whistles.
-* Running random, arbitrary polls that only serve to further destabilize things.
+* Running random, arbitrary polls about how to run Twitter, which only serve to further destabilize things.
-  (e.g. Should we let Trump back on?)
+  (e.g. Should we let Trump back on?
+Should I step down? ...etc.)
 * Lashing out any any perceived threat by banning:
   * Journalists critical of him.
+  * Comedians who mocked him.
-  * So-called "competing companies" which host links to articles critical of him. _(almost all social media)_
+  * ~~So-called "competing companies" which host links to articles critical of him. _(almost all social media)_~~ <sup>1</sup>
-  * The most popular link aggregators where people might link to their other social media accounts
+  * ~~The most popular link aggregators where people might link to their other social media accounts.~~ <sup>1</sup>
   * ...etc.
 (I won't list them all.)
 * Ordering _Twitter Support_ and _Twitter Safety_ to change their metrics and rules to his whims, as well as to outright lie.
 * Taking the _Spaces_ feature offline because security was a little goofed up and most of that team was fired or quit